 Stellar is an open-source, decentralised protocol.
 It provides a public ledger that allows transactions between two or more parties.

 Stellar offers a scalable and low cost blockchain solution which is vitally important in such a large data economy.

 How does Stellar work for Tap?
-When a user opens the Tap app on their phone users have the ability to easily send a data request to an organisation of their choosing.
-This request is called a subject access request, or SAR.
-We’ve written about how the app works in a previous post.
+When a user opens the Tap app on their phone users are able send a data request, such as subject access request, to an organisation they believe holds their personal data.

 When a user sends a data request to an organisation, a record of this transaction (but not any personal data!) is recorded on the Stellar public ledger (or digital book as we referred to it as).
 It also works the other way round; when an organisation sends a data response back to the customer’s personal data-locker, a record of this transaction (and again, no personal data!) is logged on the Stellar public ledger.

 As we’ve followed the practice of ‘Privacy by Design’, it was important that no data was put onto a blockchain for risk of security and personal privacy for both the individuals and organisations.
 As such, no personal data is put on the blockchain in any way, shape or form.